-We have audited the consolidated financial statements of Sprout AI Inc. (the "Company"), which comprise the consolidated statement of financial position as at January 31, 2022 and the consolidated statement of loss and comprehensive loss, consolidated statement of changes in shareholder's equity (deficiency) and consolidated statement of cash flows for the fifteen months ended January 31, 2022 and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Sprout AI Inc. (the "Company"), which comprise the consolidated statements of financial position as at January 31, 2024 and 2023 and the consolidated statements of loss and comprehensive loss, consolidated statements of changes in equity (deficiency) and consolidated statements of cash flows for the years ended January 31, 2024 and 2023, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at January 31, 2022, and its consolidated financial performance and its consolidated cash flows for the period then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at January 31, 2024 and 2023, and its consolidated financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").